pravega/pravega/documentation/src/docs/watermarking.md

      */
     void commit(long timestamp) throws TxnFailedException;
 ```
-The `timestamp` is passed to the controller as part of the commit.
+The `timestamp` is passed to the Controller as part of the commit.
 This way a commit simultaneously commits the data and supplies the corresponding `timestamp`.

-## Config Changes
+## Config API
 The `StreamConfiguration` would have the new parameter:

 ```